Optimal low-rank posterior covariance approximation in linear Gaussian inverse problems on Hilbert spaces: Conclusion

 \section{Conclusion}

 Linear Gaussian inverse problems on possibly infinite-dimensional Hilbert spaces are an important kind of nonparametric inverse problem.
-For example, they can be used to approximate nonlinear nonparametric problems using the Laplace approximation, and they often serve as the native infinite-dimensional formulation of linear inverse problems before the parameter space $\mathcal{H}$ is discretised and they are in this sense `dimension independent'.
+For example, they can be used to approximate nonlinear nonparametric problems using the Laplace approximation.
+They often serve as the native infinite-dimensional formulation of linear inverse problems before the parameter space $\mathcal{H}$ is discretised and they are in this sense `discretisation independent'.

-Optimal low-rank approximation of the posterior covariance for a class of losses that includes the KL divergence and the Hellinger metric, and of the posterior mean for the Bayes Risk, was studied in \cite{Spantini2015}.
+Optimal low-rank approximation of the posterior covariance for a class of losses that includes the KL divergence and the Hellinger metric, and optimal low-rank approximation of the posterior mean for the Bayes risk were studied in \cite{Spantini2015}.
 The analysis showed that certain matrix pencils, namely the ones defined by the Hessian and prior covariance and the prior and posterior covariance, form the central objects of study.
+So far, these results applied to finite-dimensional parameter spaces only.